Orecchiette & Pork Ragù

 Cook the zucchini

-Meanwhile, in a medium nonstick pan (or large for 4 servings), heat a drizzle of olive oil on medium-high until hot.
+Meanwhile, in a medium pan (nonstick, if you have one), heat a drizzle of olive oil on medium-high until hot.
 Add the sliced zucchini in an even layer.
 Cook, without stirring, 3 to 4 minutes, or until lightly browned.
 Season with salt and pepper.
 Continue to cook, stirring occasionally, 2 to 3 minutes, or until softened.
 Transfer to a plate.

 recipe-step-image-Cook the pork & make the sauce}